 Waivers for the Joint Filing Requirement

 Typically, you are required to file Form I-751 jointly with the spouse through whom you obtained conditional status.
+In a standard case, you and your spouse would file this petition in the 90-day period before your card expires.
+However, it is possible to file this form and become 10-year green card holder without the help of your spouse.
 You may apply for a waiver for the joint filing requirement if:

 - Your spouse is deceased; or